wvchallenges/se-challenge-expenses/README.markdown

 The application, as it sits right now, can scale to millions of concurrent users with one simple change:  I’d need a credit card that could absorb the montly cpu and I/O charges.
 But no other changes would be required for the API layer or data storage.
 The API layer is implemented via AWS' API Gateway, and Lambda services.
-As such, the API can scale to millions of requests per second on demand without modification or the additional of servers or VM's.
+As such, the API can scale to millions of requests per second on demand without modification or the addition of servers or VM's.

 Similarly, the raw file submitted by the application user (data_example.csv) is stored on AWS S3, which has no defined maximum capacity since they add to it daily.
-The database used by this implementation to store the data is DynamoDB, and document-based NOSQL database.
+The database used by this implementation to store the data is DynamoDB, a document-based NOSQL database.
 It too scales to whatever size your credit card will support, so again, no inherent limits here.

 ### Micro-Service Design